The Text widget allows you to add static or dynamic text to your app.

 - Font—Change the font type and change the font size by unit using pixels (px), rem, or view width (vw).

 - Basic font settings—Apply bold, italic, strikethrough, and underline formatting to text and choose a highlight color and font color.

 - Paragraph layout—Adjust the paragraph alignment (left, center, right, or justify), use bulleted or numbered list formatting, and increase or decrease the indent.

 - Character spacing—Adjust the space between characters by unit using pixels (px), rem, or view width (vw).

-- Line spacing—Adjust line and paragraph spacing for your text.
+- Line spacing—Adjust line and paragraph spacing.
 The default is 1.5 lines.